madelinegarrett/Lab-15-StatsSloths-/README.md

 ## Has the region with the most volume of avocados changed since 2015?
 Katie's Section

 ## Does location matter when looking at price changes for avocados?
+For conventional vs organic?
+Kevin's Section

 ## Reflections
 Lab 2 Team Goal: